cal-itp/data-infra/airflow/README.md

 The DAGs for this project are stored and version controlled in the `dags` folder.

 The logs are stored locally in the `logs` folder.
-You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.
+You should be unable to add files here but it is gitkeep'ed so that it is available when testing and debugging.

 Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom operator definitions.